 In response to the COVID-19 pandemic, and without disruption to operations, the Association transitioned the vast majority of its employees to working remotely in mid-March 2020.
 The priority was, and continues to be, to ensure the health and safety of employees, while continuing to serve the mission of providing support for rural America and agriculture.
-A portion of Association employees have returned to working in the office on a rotating schedule while the remaining majority have returned to working in the office full time.
+The Association has returned to pre-pandemic working conditions but continues to allow some contingent of staff to work remotely.

-During the first quarter of 2021, significant progress has been made in the fight against COVID-19 with the distribution of vaccines.
-However, it remains unclear how quickly the vaccines will be distributed nationwide and globally or when the restrictions that were imposed to slow the spread of the pandemic will be lifted entirely.
+During the first half of 2021, significant progress has been made in the fight against COVID-19 with the distribution of vaccines.
+However, the highly contagious Delta variant has raised doubts about how quickly the world will return to "prepandemic" norms.
+Uncertainty remains as to the ability to vaccinate those unvaccinated nationwide and globally and when the restrictions that were imposed to slow the spread of the pandemic will be lifted entirely or if those restrictions that were previously lifted will be reinstated.
 In this regard, the Association will adjust its business continuity plan to maintain the most effective and efficient business operations while safeguarding the health and safety of employees.
 In addition, the Association continues to work with borrowers to offer appropriate solutions to meet their operating and liquidity needs.